SleepySwords/portfolio/articles/protocol.md

 Using edgeshark (tool to view packets in docker containers) the way nginx handles url encoding before proxying it to the server was odd.
-It would actually translate the url encodings into regular text before sending it to the proxy It would translate a `%0D` to a carriage return.
+It would actually translate the url encodings into regular text before sending it to the proxy.
+For example, it would translate a `%0D` to a carriage return.
 However, it would cut off the entire url when translating `%0A`.
 It turns out it would translate any url encoding (except probably a few) before sending them to the server.

 Setting up a test socket listener, we can see exactly what would be sent to the unix socket.